 The RES received 47 applications for this increasingly popular scheme this year from 18 universities (Birkbeck, Birmingham, Cambridge, Edinburgh, Essex, Lancaster, Leicester, Loughborough, LSE, Manchester, Nottingham, Oxford, Reading, RHUL, Sheffield, Sussex, UCL and Warwick).
 The Society thanks all those who applied and also the panel of referees from the RES Council for their painstaking work.

-Congratulations to the ten successful Junior Fellowship candidates for 2016-2017:
+Congratulations to the eight successful Junior Fellowship candidates for 2016-2017:

 - Arun Advani, University College London, Melting Pot or Salad Bowl: The Formation of Heterogeneous Communities